 On one December day, I flew to LA with my friend from a snowy, windy city in Kentucky state.
 Most of the country at that time was getting snow, ice, and lower temperatures.

 In Los Angeles, unlike the rest of the country, the weather was almost perfect.
 Daily temperatures were 60-70 degrees and the sun was smiling down on us.
-Besides the weather, we felt how vibrant, diverse, health conscious and entertaining LA was.
-I experienced love from the first sight which convinced me that LA and I were meant for each other.
+Besides the weather, we felt how vibrant, diverse, health-conscious, and entertaining LA was.
+I experienced love from first sight which convinced me that LA and I were meant for each other.